kgrid-objects/cpic-collection/README.md

 # CPIC gudieline objects
+This is a collection of objects that focus on dosing guidelines as provided by the CPIC pharmacogenomic guidelines.
+These objects generally take allele pairs as inputs and return the correct dosing guideline based on a patient's alleles.

+## Testing
-There are 2 ways you can test the CPIC guideline objects
+There are 2 ways you can run tests on the CPIC knowledge objects

 ### Postman method
 There is a Postman collection provided in this repository for running tests on the CPIC knolwedge objects.
 To use this collection, download the CPIC-guideline-collection.json file from this repository.
 Then, open Postman and go to file > import and choose the .json file you downloaded.
 This will create a collection in Postman for you.
 Once you have the collection, go to Collection > runner and select the CPIC collection.
 Press the "Start Test" button to run the collection.